audgirka/ansible-portal-chart/README.md

 oc new-app --image-stream=plugin-registry
 ```

-### Update values.yaml
+### Update values file

+**If installing from the OpenShift Helm Catalog:** Update the values shown below in the "Create Helm Release" YAML view.

-To make this chart work properly, create your own values.yaml file and populate the keys below.
+**If installing locally from chart source:** Create your own values.yaml file and populate the keys below.

 - To get proper connection between frontend and backend of Backstage, update the clusterRouteBase key to match your cluster host URL: